my1396/Econ-Study/_posts/2023-07-04-Econ-Notes.md

 **Q.E.D**: Latin words to indicate this is the *end* of a mathematical proof.
 At the begining, you simply write `Proof:`.

+Ceteris paribus:  Latin phrase that generally means "all other things being equal."

 axiom or postulate: a fundamental assumption that is accepted without proof.

 theorem: a statement that has been proven to be true based on axioms and other theorems.